cactuspie23/beauty-beyond-barriers-front-end/README.md

 # <center>BEAUTY BEYOND BARRIERS</center>

 Beauty Beyond Barriers was created during a hackathon project for Estee Lauder Accessible Beauty Hackathon.
 This project aims to create accessible and inclusive technology solutions for those shopping for and using beauty products.

+> **Note:** This website is not fully functional.
+It is intended only for demonstration purposes.

-### Launch the site [here](https://beautybeyondbarriers.netlify.app) and [Backend Repo](https://github.com/cactuspie23/beauty-beyond-barriers-back-end)
+### Launch the site [**here**](https://beautybeyondbarriers.netlify.app) and back-end repo [**here**](https://github.com/cactuspie23/beauty-beyond-barriers-back-end)

 ## Landing Page